withcenter/fireflow/README.md

 5. Change the path of fireflow package to `path: ../..` in the pubspec.yaml of your project.
 6. One you have updated fireflow, create PR.

+## Development tips

+### Safe string

+- In some cases the string should be in a moderate format.
+Like when the post content is delivered over push notification, it should not be too long and should not contain any special characters, nor HTML tags.
+- To use the user input value over those cases, fireflow uses the [`safeString` function](https://pub.dev/documentation/fireflow/latest/fireflow/safeString.html).

 # Sponsors